rasgari/rasgari/README.md

+💫 About Me:

 - 👋 Hi, I’m @rasgari
-- 👀 I’m interested in ...
+- 👀 I’m interested in penetration test
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
+- 🚀 Always exploring and learning.
+- 🔭 I’m currently working on Bug Bounty
+- 💞️ I’m looking for the cooperation of penetration testing project
-- 💞️ I’m looking to collaborate on ...
+- 🤝 I’m looking to discover vulnerabilities on open source programs
+- 💬 Ask me about Penetration Testing & Bug Bounty
-- 📫 How to reach me ...
+- 📫 How to reach me: t.me/ictnovin_ir
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...

 <!---
 rasgari/rasgari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.